Private API

 Adjust VSM panel positions when body frame origin changes.

-When QUATERNION wings are loaded from YAML, the panel positions in aero_geometry.yaml are specified in an absolute body frame.
+When RIGIDDYNAMICS wings are loaded from YAML, the panel positions in aerogeometry.yaml are specified in an absolute body frame.
 However, the body frame origin is adjusted to the mean position of all WING points.
 This function updates all panel positions to be relative to the new origin by subtracting the offset.

 Arguments